 Every undergrad signs up for at least double the number of clubs they’ll actually go to interest meetings for.
 We can’t help ourselves, but after the club fair, you’ll have some decisions to make.

 Even though you’re freely dishing out your name and email address, chances are you won’t remember every club you sign up for.
-Bring a pen and a piece of paper with you to the club fair to jot down the name of each group you’re interested in—not only will this allow you to get in contact with the group later if by chance you don’t hear anything from it, but this will help you pare down the number of groups.
+Bring a pen and a piece of paper with you to the club fair to jot down the name of each group you’re interested in—not only will this allow you to get in contact with the group later if by chance you don’t hear anything, but this will also help you pare down the number of groups you give your contact info to.

 My Google Calendar is my savior (read more about my GCal musings, or learn three different methods to tackle task management, here).
 Whenever I receive any information that corresponds with a date, it immediately goes into my GCal.
 This may make your calendar seem a little cluttered, but this is one of those cases where it’s infinitely better to have too much information rather than too little.